sofymunari/SE2-final/sprint_retrospective/sprint3Retrospective.md

 ## ASSESSMENT

 - What caused your errors in estimation (if any)?
-	- the major estimation error was made on solving github issues.
-The team underestimated the time needed to fix the problems, probably this was due to the fact that this was the first time we encountered this type of task.
+	- We didn't estimate well the time to decrese the code smells because we based our estimations on the previous sprints but this time we had less code smells to be fixed.

 - What lessons did you learn (both positive and negative) in this sprint?
-	- POSITIVE: we learnt to assign tasks in a better way not just dividing them in equals parts but beasing on each one skills
-	- NEGATIVE: we learnt how to work on git branches and have a common guideline in order to be more aware of the state of each task
+	- POSITIVE: we learnt that having more scrum meetings is better to improve our efficency and to be more aware about team work.
+	- NEGATIVE: we learnt that automating the E2E testing this late is more time consuming then doing it from the beginning.

 - Which improvement goals set in the previous retrospective were you able to achieve?
-	- we improved a lot in estimating time.
-We actually estimated time for the E2E testing.
-	- we managed to finish our tasks a little earlier in order to have some time before the deadline to prepare for demo
-    - we added some documentation about how to work with branches
+	- we followed the documentation that we added about branches and this made our work more organized.
+	- we started to automate the E2E testing.

 - Which ones you were not able to achieve?
 Why?
-	- we were not able to keep our scrum meetings short, even if we managed to have many more
+	- we were not able to complete the automated E2E tests.

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
-	- we should follow the documentation we added about branches in order to work better and cleaner and also to be compliant with other team members
-	- we should add automated E2E testing or add dedicated documentation .
+	- we aim to complete the automated E2E testing.
+	- we should finish our tasks a bit earlier like in the previous sprints in order to perform the tests some days before the demo.

 - One thing you are proud of as a Team!!
-	- we are proud that we always try to work in a professional environment trough the useage of best practices
+	- we are proud that we improved in communication between team members that are working on related tasks and we increased the cohesion of the team.